theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/xu-parameter-sql.md

 4. Click **[Edit SQL]**.
 The window "Edit SQL" opens.

 ### Custom SQL Example for Custom Parameters
-In the following example the SAP table *KNA1* will be expanded.
-The column *Custom_Parameter* of the type *NATIONAL CHARACTER VARYING(10)* will be added.
+In the following example the SAP table *KNA1* is expanded by adding the column *Custom_Parameter* of the type *NATIONAL CHARACTER VARYING(10)*.
-Filling the column will done dynamically by passing runtime parameters.
+The column is filled dynamically by runtime parameters.

 In the section **Row Processing** the column values from SAP are written into the previously created SQL target table.
-This SQL-statement is therefore used as the default *Insert*.
+This SQL-statement is therefore used as the default *Insert* statement.
 When rows are processed only `NULL` values are written into the *Custom_Parameter* column.

 In the section **Finalization** these `NULL` values are replaced using the SQL statements of the runtime parameter *WNAME* and the T-SQL command `UPDATE`.

 {: .box-note }
-**Note:** What data types can be used in SQL statements depends on your SQL database version.
+**Note:** The data types that can be used in SQL statements depend on your SQL database version.

 1. In the window "Destination Settings" select the option *Custom SQL* in the section **Preparation**.
 Click **Edit SQL**.
 ![Custom-SQL_Prep](/img/content/xu/automation/custom_sql_preparation_statement_runtime_parameter.png){:class="img-responsive"}